-Once the Administrator Planning Staff has given notice to the subdivider that the application is determined to be sufficient for review, the review period for minor or major subdivisions begins (see tables above).
-Notification constitutes the date when the Administrator Planning Staff sends notice to the subdivider.
-Subsequent minor subdivisions will be reviewed pursuant to the major subdivision process.
+Once the Planning Staff has given notice to the subdivider that the application is determined to be sufficient for review, the review period for minor or major subdivisions begins (see tables above).
+Notification constitutes the date when the Planning Staff sends notice to the subdivider.